taliah-hl/aidoll-new/README.md

 ## Features

-- Real-time voice conversations mimicking your idolyour idol’s personality
+- Real-time voice conversations mimicking your idol’s personality
 - Remember your idol's life-history and talk like your idol
 - Raspberry Pi-based hardware integration
 - Mobile app connection for user interaction